 Not everyone needs seed starting mixes, some gardeners do very well starting their seeds in potting soil or rich garden soil.
 This often saves the work and stress of transplanting, but if you need sterile soil because of mold or fungi pressures, then seed starting mixes will really help.
 Other gardeners just trust a sterile seed starting mix and have had good results for their garden.

 For all of the photos, click to enlarge them for more detail.

-OMRI is an international nonprofit organization which certifies which input (fertilizer, herbicide, pesticide, etc.) products are allowed for use in certified organic agriculture.
+OMRI is an international nonprofit organization that certifies which input (fertilizer, herbicide, pesticide, etc.) products are allowed for use in certified organic agriculture.
 OMRI Listed® products are allowed for use in certified organic operations under the USDA National Organic Program.
 This is a big deal, there is no way to buy or sneak a product in and most companies will prominently display the OMRI listing on their bags, as you’ll see below.

-Jiffy doesn’t mention it, or list the ingredients.
-With the OMRI listing, we feel pretty comfortable in using this, but would like to see what makes up the seed starting mix.
+Jiffy doesn’t mention it or list the ingredients.
+With the OMRI listing, we feel pretty comfortable in using this but would like to see what makes up the seed starting mix.

 An initial look at the soil shows what looks to be some coconut coir, possibly some peat moss, perlite and maybe some compost, but it’s hard to be sure.
 It had a good, rich soil aroma and was finely textured with no large lumps or woody chunks in it.

 Overall, we were pleased with what we saw, with the caveat of wishing to know what the ingredients were making up the mix.
 On the plus side, OMRI listing is very good – indicating it is accepted for certified organic agriculture.